JasonBock/AdventOfCode2024/docs/notes.md

   * Part 1 - Parallelization would probably make this quicker.
 * Day 16
   * Maybe get the shortest path using A* (is that it?), find its cost, and then use that as a baseline as others find the true "best" path.
+* Day 18
+  * Part 2 - A small optimization would be to only find if a path exists after a certain point in the file.
+Meaning, the quickest way to block off the grid would be to create a diagonal across the grid.
+So, basically you'd build up the collisions, but you'd only check to see if it's block at index `(int)Math.Sqrt(size ^^ 2 + size ^^ 2)`, more or less.
+For the 71 size example, that's 100.